EgonKrenz/DayZ-Epoch/README.md

 <b>other addons</b>
 * Elevator that can be build and used to transport players/cars/helis/some objects.	http://epochmod.com/forum/index.php?/topic/3635-elevator-script-for-players-and-vehicles-wipprototype/
-* towing for towing vehicles on to a Truck.
+* Towing for towing vehicles on to a Truck.
-* lifting for lifting vehicles that are not player owned and locked or under a roof.
+* Lifting for lifting vehicles and Objects that are not player owned and locked or under a roof.
-* cargoing for storing vehicles inside some large planes/helis that are player owned.
+* Logistics for storing Vehicles and Objects inside Cargospace all with realistic weight-table.

 <b>up to date</b>
-* always up to date even going for development files if the work is worth it.
+* always up to date.
-* like making UH13 available pre 1.0.4.0.
 * frequently updated changelog and featurelist.

 <b>active Admins</b>